Feature request #8725

 A great add to QGIS!

-#76 Updated by Giovanni Manghi almost 11 years ago
+#76 Updated by Giovanni Manghi about 11 years ago

 Note: The improvement is very perceptible?